Bhumbra/CLAS/README.md

 	In1Br (default false): is a boolean flag that is true to denote a singleton second dimension in In1 and broadcast the vectors of In1 to use the same values in In1 to multiply with each of the m vectors in In0.
+If In1Br is true, the functions adopt a second dimension for In1 of m rather than 1.

-	In2 (default 0): is a pointer for an m-length vector added to the vectors of Out, where the ith element of In2 corresponds to the ith vector in In0 (0 denotes no addition, or if In2 = Out, this adds the product to the existing data content of Out).
+	In2 (default 0): is a pointer for an m-length vector added to the vectors of Out, where the _i_th element of In2 corresponds to the _i_th vector in In0 (0 denotes no addition, or if In2 = Out, this adds the product to the existing data content of Out).

 	NT (default 0): is the maximum number of threads used (0 denotes a maximum of all C++11-detectable